yellowbean/AbsBox/docs/source/modeling.rst

 Fix Support
 """"""""""""""""""""

-It provides liquidity up to a fix amount of cash
+It provides liquidity up to a fix amount of cash with a cap

 .. code-block:: python